TudorMarmureanuG/django-calendar/README.md

 # Django Calendar Application

-This Django application allows users to generate a timetable/calendar for each registered account, enabling them to add various events.
+This Django application allows users to generate a timetable/calendar for each registered account, enabling them to add various events and manage group event (works only for superusers).

 ## Features

 - User registration and authentication
 - Event creation and management
 - Calendar view displaying events
+* For Superusers only:
+   - Create groups and manage the events for the members of the groups

 ## Installation